kmcos/kmcos/doc/source/installation/installation.rst

 With windows 11 and higher, you may see a GUI pop up.
 If you do not, then you probably will not be able to use a GUI with WSL, and the kmcos export_movie feature also will not work.

-For future reference: "cd ~" will take you to the home (default) place for working in Ubuntu, while "cd /" will take you to the root directory.
+For future reference: "cd ~" will take you to the home (default) place for working in WSL Ubuntu, while "cd /" will take you to the root directory of WSL Ubuntu.

 For sharing files, "cd /mnt/c" will let you access files on to go to the windows C drive.
 By going to mnt/c, you can move files back and forth between Ubuntu directories and the Windows directories.

 Now that you have WSL working with Ubuntu, follow the regular instructions from the top of this Installation page.
+Going forward, you can start WSL Ubuntu by finding Ubuntu in the windows start menu.

 Installing JANAF Thermochemical Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^